ShufflerBardOnTheEdge/MemPrO/README.md

 >python MemPrO_Script.py -f input_file.pdb -o "Output_dir/" -ng 40 -ni 150 -dm -bd 2 -bd_args "-salt 0.15,0.15,0.15 -charge_ratio 1,1,1 -sol W -l POPE:7 -l POPG:2 -l CARD:1 -lo LIPA" -itp "PATH/TO/MARTINI"
 ## Insane4MemPrO
-MemPrO comes with Insane4MemPrO which is a heavily modifed version of Insane.
-Insane4MemPrO allows the user to build more complex systems with upto 2 membranes, curvature and multiple proteins.
+MemPrO comes with Insane4MemPrO a CG system builder based on Insane.
+Insane4MemPrO allows the user to build more complex systems with upto 2 membranes, curvature, multiple proteins and more.
 When used with MemPrO directly via the -bd flag the system will be automatically built.

+### Flags:

-### Additional/edited flags:
+I/O related flags:

--uo/-lo: These are used to define lipid composition of the outer membrane if building a double membrane system.
-They have the same syntax as the original -u,-l

--ps: This should be a float value equal the half the distance between the two membranes.
-For flat systems and pores this is the distance between planar regions.
-For curved double membrane systems it is the distance between the center of each membrane.

--ct: This creates a "template" file along with a txt.
-The template file is a .pdb which contains a representation of the membrane, this can then be edited in pymol to indicate positions of multiple proteins.
-The .txt will have the same name as the template and contain the membrane relevant options used to create the membrane.

--in_t: This is the input template for multiple protein placements.

--fs: This is .txt that contains a ordered list of proteins to be placed in the membrane.
-Each line should be "file_name direction ring".
-Here file_name is the path to the protein, direction is either 1 or -1 and can be used to flip individual proteins by 180 and ring is either 0 or 1 and determins if lipids inside the protein are removed or not.
-0 indicating the lipids are removed.
+-f : (Optional) Input protein to build CG system around.

+-o : (Required) Output file name.

+-p : (Optional) Output topology file

+-ct : (Optional) If used this will create a template file.
+The B factors can be edited to indicate placment of multiple proteins.
+More detail in examples section.

+-in_t: (Optional) If a template created by -ct is being used it is inputted with this flag.
+This will build a CG system with proteins indicated in -fs being placed where indicated in the template.

+-fs : (Optional) A text file with an ordered list of proteins for use in multiple protein placements.

+Options relating to system size:

+-x : (Required) Indicates size of box in x dimention

+-y : (Required) Indicates size of box in y dimention

+-z : (Required) Indicates size of box in z dimention

+Membrane/lipid related options:

+-l : (Optional) Lipid type and relative abundance (NAME\[:N\]) in membrane (or just lower leaflet if -u used)

+-u : (Optional) Lipid type and relative abundance (NAME\[:N\]) in upper leaflet

+-lo : (Optional) Lipid type and relative abundance (NAME\[:N\]) in outer membrane (or just lower leaflet if -uo used)

+-uo : (Optional) Lipid type and relative abundance (NAME\[:N\]) in outer membrane upper leaflet

+-a : (Default: 0.6) Area per lipid (nm\*nm) in membrane (or just lower leaflet if -au used)

+-au : (Optional) Area per lipid (nm\*nm) in upper leaflet

+-ao : (Optional) Area per lipid (nm\*nm) in outer membrane (or just lower leaflet if -au used)

+-auo : (Optional) Area per lipid (nm\*nm) in outer membrane upper leaflet

+-ps : (Default 0) Specifies distance between inner and outer membrane.

--curv/-curv_o: These should be 3 comma seperated values "c,rc,dc" where c is the curvature at the center of the membrane, rc is the curvature of the membrane as it returns to planar (Return curvature) and dc is the direction  of the curvature.
+-curv : (Default 0,0,1) Curvature of the membrane, consists of 3 comma separated values.
+The curvature at the middle the curvature as it relaxes back to planar and the direction of the curvature.

--curv_ext: This is the extent of the curved region.
-When not using templates this will be ignored as the extent is calculated from the protein.
-This can be used to control the size of the pore.

--pore: This flags if a pore should be created or not.
-When this is used the first value of -curv will be ignored as will the last.
-The return curvature cannot be zero and will be set to 0.1 by default.

--fudge: This indicates how close lipids can be the to beads in the protein in nm.
-A value of 0 means complete overlap.
-Generally 0.3 works well, but if there are errors with overlapping atoms then try increasing this.

--salt: This has been changed to be a comma seperated list of upto 3 values.
-As a double membrane system will create disjoint compartments the salt concentration can be set for each compartment. if there is no z periodicity then there are 3 compartents for a double membrane system.

--charge_ratio: This is similar to salt but instead indicates how to split the charge across the compartments.
-Only the first n values will be read where n is the number of compartments in the system.
-The values need not add to 1 as they will be normalised.

--zpbc: This indicates if there is z periodicty when determining the number of solvent compartments in the system.
+-curv_o: (Default 0,0,1) Curvature of outer membrane. see -curv.

+-curv_ext: (Default 3) Extent of curved region in the absence of a protein, this also controls the size of the pore if -pore is used.

+-pore : (Optional) Create a pore, with inner radius equal to -curv_ext and length equal to -ps.

+-micelle: (Optional) Builds a micelle around a protein instead of a bilayer.

+PG cell wall related options:

+-pgl : (Optional) Number of PG layers to place at -pgl_z.

+-pgl_z : (Optional) Z position of PG layer relative to center of periplasmic space.

+-cper : (Default 0.4) Percentage of crosslinks.

+-lper : (Default 0.1) Percentage of crosslinks that are between layers.

+-oper : (Default 1) Percentage change of a monomer linking with a oligomer.
+(Apllied after initial chance for a crosslink to form hence true change is cper\*oper).

+-per33 : (Default 0.03) Percentage of crosslinks that are of type 3-3.

+-gdist : (Default 0.75,4,8.9,0.25,10,45) Distribution of glycan strand lengths.
+Format as weight 1,standard deviation 1,mean 1,weight 2..., were each triple describes a gaussian.
+The sum of these forms the distribution.
+The default value corresponds to E-coli.

+Protein related options:

+-fudge : (Default 0.3) Fudge factor for allowing lipid-protein overlap

+Solvent related options:

+-sol : (Required) indicates the solvent used.

+-sold : (Default 0.5) Indicates how tightly packed the solvent is.

+-solr : (Default 0.1) Magnitude of random deviations to solvent positions.

+Charge related optiond:

+-posi_c0 : (Requried) Positive ion type and relative abundance (NAME\[:N\]) in system (Or compartment 0 if -posi_c1/-posi_c2 used) When using multiple membranes disjoint compartments of water may form, these flags allow for each compartment to be neutralised independantly and with different ions.

+-negi_c0 : (Requried) Negative ion type and relative abundance (NAME\[:N\]) in system (Or compartment 0 if -negi_c1/-negi_c2 used).

+-posi_c1 : (Optional) Positive ion type and relative abundance (NAME\[:N\]) in comparment 1.

+-negi_c1 : (Optional) Negative ion type and relative abundance (NAME\[:N\]) in comparment 1.

+-posi_c2 : (Optional) Positive ion type and relative abundance (NAME\[:N\]) in comparment 2.

+-negi_c2 : (Optional) Negative ion type and relative abundance (NAME\[:N\]) in comparment 2.

+-ion_conc: (Default 0.15,0.15,0.15) Concentration of ions in each compartment.

+-charge : (Default "auto") Charge of system. "auto" detects charge automatically.

+-charge_ratio : (Optional) When supplied indicates how to split the charge across compartments, otherwise each compartment is neutralised seperately.

+-zpbc : (Optional) Determines if Z periodicity is used when calculating compartments.

 ### Examples
 These instrctions will run through building a CG system with a curved membrane with multiple proteins placed.

 Inititally a template needs to be created.
 To do this a command similar to the following should be run:

->python PATH/TO/Insane4MemPrO.py -l POPE -salt 0.15,0.15 -sol W -x 10 -y 10 -z 50 -o test.gro -p topol.top -curv 0.1,0.15,1 -fudge 0.3 -curv_ext 6 charge_ratio 1,1 -ct template.pdb
+>python PATH/TO/Insane4MemPrO.py -l POPE -sol W -x 10 -y 10 -z 50 -o test.gro -p topol.top -curv 0.1,0.15,1 -fudge 0.3 -curv_ext 6 -ct template.pdb -negi_c0 CL -posi_c0 NA

 This will create a membrane with only POPE (-l POPE).
 The box size if set to be (10,10,50) although as this too small to contain the curvature it is automatically increased.
 The curvature is described by 0.1,0.15,1 indicating a curvature of 0.1 at the peak, a curvature 0.15 at the base, and the curved region points in postive Z direction.
 The curved region will maintain the curvature of 0.1 for 6 Angstroms before returning to planar.
 The name of the template file is template.pdb (-ct template.pdb)